 Some of the adjustments allow a positive and a negative value to be used.
 A positive value replaces the value normally used in the calculation (i.e. IBB for the interest or present balance for payments) for the period specified.
 A negative value reduces the normal value by the stated amount.

-Lump sum / capital reduction Mortgage payments along with the balance for interest may not reduce until the next month or even later depending on the lender and the actual account method, the date of the actual payment may also affect how and when you will see the payment react within the calculation.
-Both the date of the payment and the amount is required.
-Care must be taken if used at the same time as the Set Mortgage payment adjustment as this may cause an adverse effect
+Mortgage payments along with the balance for interest may not reduce until the next month or even later depending on the lender and the actual account method, the date of the actual payment may also affect how and when you will see the payment react within the calculation.
+The date of the lumpsum and the amount is required, the to date is not.

 Override